PyCQA/redbaron/docs/tuto.rst

 This is generally very useful when working on queries.
-For example (a real life example), here is the code to replace every :file:`print stuff` (prints statement of **one** argument, an example with multiple arguments is left as an exercice to the reader) with :file:`logger.debug(stuff)`:
+For example (a real life example), here is the code to replace every :file:`print stuff` (prints statement of **one** argument, an example with multiple arguments is left as an exercise to the reader) with :file:`logger.debug(stuff)`:

 ::